Fauna for DynamoDB users

 Global secondary indexes (GSIs) are eventually consistent.
 Local secondary indexes (LSIs) can limit table performance.

 There is no primary key constraint.
 Indexes are strongly consistent.
-Fauna provides native support for secondary indexes without limitations found in DynamoDB, such as the ability to index nested fields and arrays.
+Fauna provides native support for secondary indexes without limitations found in DynamoDB, such as the ability to index nested fields and Arrays.
 Fauna does not limit the number of indexes per collection.

 Consistency